 Father's Day can be a wonderful time not only to show you care and are grateful for the dads in your life but to also help children create wonderful memories to grow up with and even eventually share with their own children.

 But what about children who don't have a dad in their lives or won't be spending the big day with their father?
 Dr Gummer offers advice on how families in this situation can still get something special out of the day.

 Acknowledge the absence

-The most important thing is to acknowledge the loss – children will know that it’s Father’s Day and will be feel the absence.
+The most important thing is to acknowledge the loss – children will know that it’s Father’s Day as the whole world seems to be gearing up to it and will definitely feel the absence.
 Even if there’s a good reason and they’re fine with the situation most of the time, Father’s Day can still be tough and should not be ignored.